AlxBDo/Epps/README.md

 This example shows how to add a new list and retrieve all lists from the `useListsStore` store.
 The `useCollectionStore` integration simplifies collection management in your project.

+## Tested and testable

+To ensure functional stability, the Epps plugin is tested with vitest.
+Its coverage rate is over 90%.
+To test Pinia stores using epps, you need to use the createPluginMock function.
+This function provides a mock implementation of epps plugin, allowing you to simulate its behavior during testing.

 ## For more details

 - Read [Documentation](https://main.d1f2uye6dxmhh3.amplifyapp.com/)